There are some steps that can be taken to reduce second-hand smoke in multi-unit housing. These could include:

 - Obtain written proof from neighbours, friends and family about the amount and frequency of smoke entering units.

-- Get a physician letter confirming that exposure to second-hand smoke makes you or your family members sick, or makes an existing condition or illness worse.
+- Get a physician/health care provider letter confirming that exposure to second-hand smoke makes you or your family members sick, or makes an existing condition or illness worse.

 Sealing units to reduce second-hand smoke transfer